avalcarcel9/rtapas/README.md

     set to 1.
   - `pmap` A `vector` of `character` file paths to probability map images or a `list` object with elements of class `nifti`.
+  - `subject_id` A  of subject IDs of class .
+By default this is set to but users must provide an ID.
   - `model` The TAPAS model fit from `tapas_train` of class `gam`.
 This model will be used to make subject-specific threshold predictions.
   - `clamp` A `logical` object that is `TRUE` by default.
 This setting